Tnantaki/Minishell/README.md

 <h1 align="center">Mimishell</h1>

 > The Project is Create a basic shell, similar to bash.
-The goal is to replicate some of the core functionalities of a Unix shell, such as executing commands, handling pipes, redirections, and signals
+The goal is to replicate some of the core functionalities of a Unix shell, such as executing commands, handling pipes, redirections, and signals.

 ## How the program work?
 The program can seperate into 4 Part 1.
 Lexer, 2.Parser, 3.Execution and 4.Built-in.
 The program start by using library function `readline` to take input from terminal.
 I will illustrate step by step via the following command line.